jade710/-hyperpod-mcp-server/src/hyperpod-mcp-server/README.md

 #### `manage_hyperpod_stacks`

-Manages HyperPod CloudFormation stacks with operations for deploying, describing, and deleting HyperPod clusters and their underlying infrastructure. **Note**: Cluster creation typically takes 15-20 minutes to complete.
+Manages HyperPod CloudFormation stacks with operations for deploying, describing, and deleting HyperPod clusters and their underlying infrastructure. **Note**: Cluster creation typically takes around 30 minutes to complete.

 Features: